 Canadian Hydrographic Association

 Azuike, Chukwuma; Pe'eri, Shachak; Alexander, Lee; Parrish, Christopher; and Armstrong, Andy, "Development of a Geo-spatial Analysis Methodology for Assessing the Adequacy of Hydrographic Surveying and Nautical Charts" (2012).
-Center for Coastal and Ocean Mapping.
+Canadian Hydrographic Conference.
 815.